 I am very grateful to the Minister for her letter and her offer to meet me to discuss the plan for Oxford, which I intend to take up.
 Will she confirm, however, that it is not just a meeting that she is having with the councils, and that there is also extra money?
 I know that they have already been trying.

 I did not mention this earlier, but yesterday I wrote to all Members affected by the impact of yesterday’s legal ruling, which binds the councils legally to co-operate with what we were already doing.
 I have engaged in correspondence with the leader of Oxford City Council, and look forward to meeting her next week.
-The council is looking at certain proposals which include widening the pedestrianised area in the city centre in order to tackle the challenges.
+The council is looking at certain proposals, which include widening the pedestrianised area in the city centre, to tackle the challenges.
 I want to know what resources or powers it may need, but I think that it has powers already, and it may just be a case of working through the details of the plan.

 In addition to the £3.5 billion that we are investing to tackle, in particular, air quality in the context of a modal shift, we are massively increasing the incentives for councils to help to deploy the infrastructure that is needed to support the growth in the use of electric vehicles.
 There is already a reasonably generous grant for people who wish to buy such vehicles—about £1 billion has been allocated—and, as my hon.
 Friend will know, legislation that is currently before Parliament will require fuel stations to provide the electric infrastructure that enables people to charge their cars, rather than just filling them with petrol and diesel.

 As chair of my party’s Back-Bench environment, food and rural affairs committee, may I say to the Minister that this is not good enough?
 We are talking about a national health emergency: according to recent estimates, a million people could probably die by 2040.
 The Minister must act now, with the manufacturers, with local authorities, and with everyone else.